factmata/slate-api-documentation/source/index.html.md

 We scrape and score the main text's body (e.g. an article, blog post, etc) as well as comments posted under it on the same page.
 The rationale is that if there are any harmful views expressed on a website (irrespectively of whether they are present in the article or in the comments), a reader visiting the site is at a risk of exposure to harmful content.

 ### Models
 Factmata's technology is continously improved to provide the best results.
 We work with domain experts to obtain data to train our models to detect nuanced types of harmful content.
 Our focus is to ensure results are unbiased and fair.
-We regularly monitor the performance of our models to identify any issues and resolve them.
+We regularly monitor the performance of our models to identify issues and resolve them.
 Below, we list the models' known limitations.

 Political bias - this algorithm works best on American content, especially relating to 2016 elections.
 However, it performs less well on political content from other countries.